Defective parts or products can lead to serious liability issues,

 — Ligand Pharmaceuticals

 Machine vision systems and AI help medical and pharmaceutical manufacturers with quality control via automated inspection.
 LandingLens offers a standardized deep learning solution platform that improves inspection accuracy, reduces development time, and allows companies to easily scale projects to multiple facilities.
+Learn more about AI in pharmaceuticals below.

 - Pill InspectionPrior to being placed into bottles and other containers, tablets and capsules must be inspected for defects and abnormalities such as cross-contamination, broken pills, and incorrect pills.
 Machine vision systems have long helped with such visual inspection tasks, but deep learning software can improve inspection accuracy of such systems.
 It can inspect large numbers of products and devices, since it is trained on images of defective and non-defective material.